ADP/ACP Testing Deadline

 March 15 is a well-known date in the defined contribution world.
-This is the date that corrective distributions must be processed for a failed ADP/ACP test (Actual Deferral Percentage/Actual Contribution Percentage test, respectively) for a calendar plan year (01/01-12/31).
+This is the ADP/ACP testing deadline; meaning this is the date that corrective distributions must be processed for a failed ADP/ACP test (Actual Deferral Percentage/Actual Contribution Percentage test, respectively) for a calendar plan year (01/01-12/31).

 What can you do to prepare?

 Make sure you have submitted accurate data to your TPA to complete the testing.
 Incorrect or missing data can prolong the process and require costly and time-consuming corrections.
 This is important to remember when you are sending the year-end data to your TPA and when you’re administering the plan throughout the year.
 Plan errors (in reporting or in practice during the year) can result in penalty and interest costs.
 You will also incur additional administrative charges from your TPA to correct the mid-year plan errors or any testing completed using incorrect data.